-Multiple lumens and left sided catheter placement is associated with DVT in tunnelled catheters.
+Multiple lumens and left sided catheter placement are associated with DVT in tunneled catheters.
 PICCs have a greater risk for DVT than catheters placed in the subclavian or jugular vein.
-Catheter tip position is a contributing factor if the tip is in the mid to upper SVC the risk of DVT is up to 48% greater than when the tip is at the cavoatrial junction (Infusion Therapy Standards of Practice 2021).
+Catheter tip position is a contributing factor if the tip is in the mid to upper SVC the risk of DVT is up to 48% greater than when the tip is at the Cavo atrial junction (Infusion Therapy Standards of Practice 2021).
 (Chopra et al 2016).